minifigmaster125/minifigmaster125.github.io/src/posts/2024-recap.md

 reasonable amount, and I think it's because I know enough about art now to understand **how to learn art**.
 I am under no pretense<sup>1</sup> of being a master, but I feel it's a lot like working out.
-I've spent enough years doing it that I know how my body responds to different stimulus.
-I understand the fundamental conceptes and theories.
-I know the training patterns and movements I click with, and I know how to push my limits.
+I've spent enough years doing it that I know how my body responds to different stimuli.
+I understand the fundamental concepts.
+I know the movements I click with and how to push my limits.
 All that being said, injuries still happen.
-It's knowing how to train (live) well despite injury (hardship) that makes the experienced lifter (human being).
+It's being able to train (live) well despite injury (hardship) that makes the experienced lifter (human being).

 <br />